NicolaZucchia/SimplexAlgorithm/README.md

 Developers: Vittorio Amoruso, Nicola Cortinovis, Erion Islamay and Nicola Zucchia

-Project: Sequential Implementation of Simplex Algorithm with Big-M Method.
+Project: Sequential Implementation of Simplex Algorithm with Big-M Method

-## Repository Structure
+### Repository Structure

 * `LinearConstrainSystem.hpp` header containing the definition of the struct Linear Constrain System and its associated methods